kwplummer/IOLab/README.md

-This is the repo for the first lab of ICS53.
+This is Part 2 of Project 1.